End of support for port 4282 in the Code42 cloud

 Frequently asked questions

-- Run supported versions of the Code42 app.
+- Run supported versions of the Code42 server and Code42 app.

 To continue to connect to Code42 cloud destinations, you may still run unsupported Code42 app versions 4.8, 4.9, or 5.4 and later.
 However, we strongly recommend you upgrade to supported versions of the Code42 app to ensure the latest functionality and security updates.
 We cannot guarantee the stability or reliability of unsupported versions.

-Any Code42 apps attempting to connect to Code42 cloud destinations using port 4282 will be unable to connect.
+Any Code42 servers and apps attempting to connect to Code42 cloud destinations using port 4282 will be unable to connect.

 Review our Test your network connection article to verify connectivity of your Code42 apps.

-We are removing support for legacy port 4282 to improve security.
+We removed support for legacy port 4282 to improve security.

 Legacy port 4282 allowed Code42 apps to connect to storage destinations using non-TLS messaging.
 Beginning with the introduction of TLS messaging in Code42 version 5.4, Code42 apps started using port 4287 to connect to storage destinations over a Transport Layer Security protocol.
 While secure, non-TLS communication over port 4282 is not as secure as TLS communication over port 4287.

-If you need help, please contact our Customer Champions.
+If you need help, please contact our Technical Support Engineers.

 Updates to this document